 Stev: And what do you say to all the people out there who say you know what.
 I got a little bit inspired by that lifestyle of Tony and what he does.
 Do you what’s the word?
 Hashtag not a native English speaker.
 Do you, no not recommend do you, if you push somebody to do something.
 Encourage.
 Do you encourage people to get in touch with you?

 Tony: People come up to me at the shows and say look I’m really keen on learning your industry I love the way you mix, or you know I love your sound can you help me.
-I’ll tell you quick little story before we have to finish our show.
-I met this kid while a guy called Dylan.
-But He was in Brisbane and he came to birds Tokyo show and he loved it and came up to me and he goes oh I just love your sound and I really love to learn from you.
+I’ll tell you quick little story before we have to finish.
+I met this kid a while ago a guy called Dylan.
+But he was in Brisbane and he came to Birds of Tokyo show and he loved it and came up to me and he goes oh I just love your sound and I really love to learn from you.
 Well it’s hard for me to teach I live in Perth.
-He goes I want to learn all about audio, and I go well you know if you moved to Perth, I can probably get you a job at audio technique.
+He goes I want to learn all about audio, and I go well you know if you moved to Perth, I can probably get you a job at Audio Technik.
 And so yeah, a few months later or about a year or two later it might’ve been, he moved.
 And now he’s working with us and you know we consider him one of our good workers at the moment he’s learning the ropes and he’s moving up the chain pretty fast.

 Stev: Do you push him a little extra hard?